capacitor-community/twitter/README.md

 > on your `MainActivity.java` file add to the header `import cap.twitter.plugin.TwitterPlugin;` and then inside the init callback `add(TwitterPlugin.class);`

 Now you should be set to go.
-Try `ionic cap run android --livereload` to start the server and then play/debug it through Android Studio
+Try `ionic cap run android --livereload` to start the server and play/debug it through Android Studio

 > Important Notice: every time you change a native code you may need to clean the cache (Build > Clean Project | Build > Rebuild Project) and then run the app again.